winklerjan/winklerjan/README.md

-### Welcome to my profile 👋
+### welcome to my profile 👋

-🔭 I’m currently working on several dumb projects meant for dumb people including me <br>
+🔭 i’m currently working on several dumb projects meant for dumb people including me <br>
-🌱 I’m currently learning python <br>
+🌱 i’m currently learning python <br>
-⚡ Fun fact: The first computer bug was an actual bug.
-In 1947, engineers found a moth causing issues in the Harvard Mark II computer.
-This is how the term "debugging" came to be.
-LOL <br>
+⚡ fun fact: the first computer bug was an actual bug - in 1947, engineers found a moth causing issues in the mark ii computer. this is how the term "debugging" came to be. lol <br>

 <!--
 **winklerjan/winklerjan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.